gprMax/gprMax/docs/source/input.rst

 * This mode is built on the ``numpy.random`` module.
 For more information on probability distributions and the associated parameters, check their `documentation <https://numpy.org/doc/1.16/reference/routines.random.html>`_

-* In case the generated random parameter exceeds the model domain bounds, it is automatically constrained to fit inside the domain, which ensures that the execution is not stopped midway
+* In case the generated random parameter exceeds the model domain bounds, it is automatically constrained to fit inside the domain, which ensures that the execution is not stopped midway.

-* In case the upper coordinate for a certain geometry object is smaller than the lower coordinate, it is automatically incremented (by the floating point precision) to just exceed the lower coordinate
+* In case the upper coordinate for a certain geometry object is smaller than the lower coordinate, it is automatically incremented (by the floating point precision) to just exceed the lower coordinate.

 * The random generation mode can only be used for geometry and multi-use hash commands.
 The following single-use hash commands are not compatible with this feature:

   ``#title``, ``#output_dir``, ``#cpu_threads``, ``#dx_dy_dz``, ``#domain``, ``#time_step_stability_factor``, ``#time_window``, ``#pml_cells``, ``#src_steps``, ``#rx_steps``, ``#excitation_file``

 * String literals are supposed to be entered **only once**.
 Only numerical parameters can be entered in pairs.
 All other conventions while entering a hash command remain the same.
 For example, to use a randomly positioned x-polarised Hertzian dipole with a Ricker waveform whose amplitude and frequency are drawn from a uniform distribution, use: